-The Melbourne music institution has made its long-awaited return with an incredible refurb featuring 12 bars, two restaurants and three live music stages across its six levels.
+The revamped Melbourne music institution sports 12 bars, two restaurants and three live music stages across its six levels.

 After three and a half years behind locked doors and barred windows, the Hotel Esplanade – better known by Melburnians as just The Espy – made a triumphant return at the tail-end of 2018.
 A mighty revamp has added two levels, brought in an innovative art program and restored the pub's live stages, continuing its life as the longest-running music venue in Australia.
 If you're a Paul Kelly fan, you might know that he recorded much of his 1996 album Live at the Continental and the Esplanade here.

 Stroll straight from St Kilda Beach, through the Espy's majestic Victorian foyer — the pub was built in 1878 — and into The Espy Kitchen to feast on pub grub and share plates, created by Executive Chef Ash Hicks.

 In league with local design studio Techne and stylist Eleisha Gray, publicans Sand Hill Road have revived The Espy's Victorian and art deco splendour, but added necessary contemporary touches, including19th century furnishings and materials, including shelving, light fittings, bars and paintings sources from Europe.
 The ground floor is home to The Espy Kitchen, a bustling, 450-seater space dedicated to casual eats and drinks.
 Its centrepiece is a massive, contemporary, industrial open kitchen.